 But as the years went on, I felt the need to stay connected to family and friends more and more, especially since my trips to Thailand became longer and longer.
 So I did what most other expats I knew did, I went to MBK, bought a $25 Samsung cell phone, and then went to 7-11 and got myself a SIM card.
 And walaa!
 Just like that I was texting within Thailand and making calls back to the states.

 A lot has changed since then.
 Expats can no longer walk into a 7-11 and buy a SIM card without registering themselves.
 But things have changed for the better as well.
 You can now unlock your smartphone, buy pre- and postpaid packages, and use all those travel apps you’re just itching to play with.
-And this guide on Thai SIM cards will walk you through the entire process.

 - 1 Before You Buy a SIM Card